TABLE OF CONTENTS

 When starting an online Certified Public Accounting (CPA) business, there are a few things to consider.
 Consider the startup costs, what software you will be using, how you’ll get your customers, and finally processing payments for it.
-Each of these steps have their own holdups, but surprisingly, the toughest aspect of the whole thing is securing credit card processing for accounting.
+Each of these steps has its own holdups, but surprisingly, the toughest aspect of the whole thing is securing credit card processing for accounting.
 Because this industry is high risk, finding a merchant account for it requires time and patience.
 Find out how you can begin your accounting business, one step at a time.

 Consider Startup Costs

 There’s always some startup costs for an online business.
 You will need to first get certified to become a CPA.
 That will require some time and money, but once you get that, most other things are much easier.

 You will need a website, so paying for the hosting and building of the site will be a requirement.
 Each other step also requires either time or money to get going.
 Make a plan for your budget and the things that you want to do so that you can have an expectation of what it will cost.
 An online business providing CPA services will not have many long-standing recurring costs thankfully.
 Most of the costs will be upfront in order to get started with your CPA business.

 Find Accounting Software

 Software technology moves at a rapid pace.
 That said, you get to choose from a list of accounting software on the market.
 Use software that’s comprehensive, easy to use, and can scale with you.
 Read all online reviews so you have a good idea of what most online businesses are using to run their companies.
 Compare the business offering that each software platform offers including their strengths, weaknesses, and integration possibilities.

 Common integrations that may be useful include integrated payables, an easy CRM, and a virtual terminal plugin.
 Utilizing their platform to integrate into will allow seamless plugging on one single home page.
 This makes it easier for you to keep a handle on things when it’s in one singular place.